 Very rarely does God release the trap after one prayer.
 It’s usually prayer upon prayer upon prayer, along with many tears and begging and pleading.
 Then one day we see a glimmer of hope, a small loosening of the trap that is choking them.
 A tiny step towards their parents and what they know is right.

-Eventually, our children may be set free entirely.
+Eventually, our children trapped in sin may be set free entirely.
 They can now reach out to others who are in the same trap they were once in, and may actually carry a tool that helps release the clamp on people who are struggling and open their eyes to the truth.
-Or our child can encourage people who are going through the same physical illness they survived.
+Or our child can encourage people who are going through the same physical illness they suffered through.